 A flight between Mahé and Praslin is a good idea, especially during the southeast monsoon season when the ferry journey might become unpleasant due to strong currents.

-The Twin Otter aircraft is relatively small (around 20 seats) and the trip takes no more than 20-minute.
-The views from above are merely incredible so flying between the two islands is one of the top things you can’t miss in Seychelles.
+The Twin Otter aircraft is relatively small (around 20 seats), and the trip takes no more than 20-minutes.
+The views from above are merely incredible so flying between the two islands is one of the best things you can’t miss in Seychelles.

 #3.
 Rent a Car and Explore the Islands of Mahé and Praslin